algorandfoundation/algokit-cli/docs/features/project/run.md

 Below is only visible and available when running from a workspace root.

-- `-l, --list`: Outputs all projects containing the command with the same name.
+- `-l, --list`: List all projects associated with the workspace command.
+(Optional)
-- `-p, --project_name`: Allows specifying a specific project or projects to run the command.
+- `-p, --project-name`: Execute the command on specified projects.
+Defaults to all projects in the current directory.
+(Optional)

-To get a detailed help on the above commands execute:
+- `-t, --type`: Limit execution to specific project types if executing from workspace.
+(Optional) To get a detailed help on the above commands execute:

 ```bash
 algokit project run {name_of_your_command} --help